YeonguChoe/Daily-Dose-of-Algorithm/README.md

 > Please fill out time complexity and space compexity at the chart, if you don't mind.

 > [!IMPORTANT]
 > Posting your code is not mandatory.
-But feel free to post solution with comments on your folder, so that other people can get idea from your code. **So, Files you can modify is `README.md` and `files in your folder`, only.**
+But feel free to post solution with comments on your folder, so that you can review your code. **So, Files you can modify is `README.md` and `files in your folder`, only.**

 ## Today's Question (June 1st, 2024)
 ### 🖥️ Questions using Linear Data Structure